You are here

 This training is designed to provide foundational understanding of procurement and acquisition processes, and the hierarchy of legislation and procurement rules in state procurement.

 In 1998, the State Legislature recognized the importance and complexity of the public procurement process by revising the Central Purchasing Act to require training and proficiency certification of state government employees with purchasing responsibilities.
-OMES Central Purchasing has developed a course of instruction and subsequent examination for the designation as Certified Procurement Officer.
+OMES Central Purchasing has developed a course of instruction and subsequent final assessment for the designation as Certified Procurement Officer.
 Upon achieving this certification, a CPO is eligible to procure products and services for their agency.
-State agencies with approved internal purchasing procedures and a CPO may affect purchases not exceeding $50,000.00.
+State agencies with approved internal purchasing procedures and a CPO may affect purchases not exceeding $100,000.00 due to the passage of State Bill 1422 effective Nov.
+1, 2020.

 How to Become Certified

-In accordance with the statutes, a CPO must complete formal training provided by Central Purchasing and demonstrate proficiency by successfully completing a requisite examination.
-The examinations are jointly developed by Human Capital Management and Central Purchasing.
+In accordance with the statutes, a CPO must complete formal training provided by Central Purchasing and demonstrate proficiency by successfully completing a requisite final assessment.
+The final assessments are jointly developed by Human Capital Management and Central Purchasing.

 Requirements to Retain CPO Certification

 CPO's are encouraged to continue efforts to expand their knowledge and understanding of the complex field of public procurement through Continuing Education Units programs.
-All active CPO’s are required to complete a minimum of 24 classroom hours of instruction in approved courses within two calendar years.
+All active CPO’s are required to complete a minimum of 24 classroom hours of instruction in approved courses within 24 months.

 Immediately upon completion of the required 24 classroom hours, but before Dec.
 31, each CPO shall document the CPO has met the continuing professional education requirement.